devansh6012/hotel-management-project/hotelManage/README.txt

 Steps to be followed

-Place p2 folder in htdocs
+Place project folder in htdocs

 start XAMPP
 In a Browser go to